cirosantilli/x86-assembly-cheat/readme.md

 at&t based syntax

-outputs to lots of architectures
+outputs to lots of different architectures:

+- i386
+- sparc
+- arm

+and more

-nasm manual says it is inconvenient to write by hand, because meant to be a gcc.
+nasm manual says it is inconvenient to write by hand, because meant to be a gcc backend.
 I agree it is uglier to write.

 ### gcc